Request A Free Consultation

 Los Angeles Disability and Medical Condition Discrimination Lawyer

 If you have been denied employment, promotion, termination, or suffered other workplace discrimination because of your disability or medical condition, you may be entitled to monetary compensation.
 You should speak to a disability discrimination attorney in Los Angeles to get more information about your rights and legal options.
-The experienced employment lawyers at Aegis Law Firm can help you.
+The experienced Los Angeles employment lawyers at Aegis Law Firm can help you.

 • For almost 20 years, we have been helping real people win the compensation they deserve.